redeclipse/redeclipse.github.io/docs/Debug.md

 ### Compiling Red Eclipse

-In the MSYS2 prompt, change directory to the location that of Red Eclipse:
+In the MSYS2 prompt, change directory to the location of Red Eclipse:
 ```
 cd /c/Users/qreev/Documents/redeclipse
 ```
-*(note: that MSYS2 is using "/" as the root directory, so that `C:\Users\qreev\Documents\redeclipse` would be written as `/c/Users/qreev/Documents/redeclipse`*
+*(note: that MSYS2 is using "/" as the root directory, so that `C:\Users\qreev\Documents\redeclipse` would be written as `/c/Users/qreev/Documents/redeclipse`)*

 First you must compile with debug symbols:
 ```